 - 57. Follow the drive out to Hever Road.
 Cross the road carefully and turn right onto the signposted footpath, a fenced path established to avoid 75m of awkward road walking.
 At the end go through a metal gate (opposite the original way in from the road) into a large field. - 58.
 There is a high embankment on the far side of the field, and a signpost by the road indicates two footpaths towards it.
 Do not head for the steps up the embankment but turn half-left to head S across the field.
 On reaching the far side (where you might find a dilapidated waymarker post confirming the right of way) turn left to go along the field edge. - 59.
 About 100m before the field corner turn right through a metal gate in the fence and follow a path under a high brick bridge carrying the Oxted-Uckfield railway line.
 This leads into a field where you turn half-left to go across it, skirting a pond on your right along the way. - 60.
 On the far side make your way past a vehicle barrier and turn right onto a minor road (Lydens Lane), taking care as there is no pavement.
 In 150m you pass the driveway to Oast Farm on the left.
 Just past this drive turn left through a small metal gate in the hedge onto a new public footpath.

-In 2023 the right of way from Lydens Lane to Hever station was diverted away from the cluster of houses at Lydens Farm, where it used to take an intrusive route through the grounds of an oast house and barn conversion.

-61. Head directly away from the lane, aiming for a pair of small metal gates at the top of the field, 200m away.
+In 2023 the right of way from Lydens Lane to Hever station was diverted away from the cluster of - In 2023 the right of way from Lydens Lane to Hever station was diverted away from the cluster of houses at Lydens Farm, where it used to take an intrusive route through the grounds of an oast house and barn conversion. - 61.
+Head directly away from the lane, aiming for a pair of small metal gates at the top of the field, 200m away.
 Go through these gates (crossing a farm track in between) into a very large field and head towards the far end of the tree boundary on its left-hand side, where there is a waymarker post.
 Continue in much the same direction towards the far left-hand field corner, with the platforms of Hever station coming into view on the left.